York–Beverley line: Re-opening proposals

 The 2011 East Riding of Yorkshire Council (ERYC) transport plan identified the re-opening of the line as a long-term goal, and safeguarded the route from development.
 In 2013 ERYC published a draft local plan which allowed building on the line, and excluded re-instatement of the rail line from its schemes as it had concluded that the scheme would not be realistically deliverable within the plan's 20 year timeframe.

-Following the Government's plans to reinstate lines closed in the 1960s which was announced in November 2017, it has been proposed that the line could reopen as a result.
-In January 2019, Campaign for Better Transport released a report identifying the line which was listed as Priority 2 for reopening.
+Following the government's plans to reinstate lines closed in the 1960s which was announced in November 2017, it was proposed that the line could reopen.
+In January 2019, the Campaign for Better Transport released a report identifying the line which was listed as Priority 2 for reopening.
 Priority 2 is for those lines which require further development or a change in circumstances (such as housing developments).
 In June 2020, the East Riding of Yorkshire Council submitted a request for funding to cover a feasibility study which would investigate reopening the line.

+In 2021, as a part of the government's Restoring Your Railway programme, the Government committed to "restoring the York – Beverley" line, but no further progress has been made as of late 2023 and no timeframe is clear.
+Due to the scrapping of the Phase 2 of the HS2 project, £19,8 billion have been freed for infrastructure in the North with the Network North plan which regional MPs hope can be used for the restoring of the railway.